chethanv23/EVA-assignments/coding_drill/step1/README.md

-**Target:**
+##Target:

-Get the set-up right
+-Get the set-up right

-Set Transforms
+-Set Transforms

-Set Data Loader
+-Set Data Loader

-Set Basic Working Code
+-Set Basic Working Code

-Set Basic Training  & Test Loop
+-Set Basic Training  & Test Loop

-Get the basic skeleton right.
+-Get the basic skeleton right.
 We will try and avoid changing this skeleton as much as possible.

-**Results:**
+##Results:

 Parameters: 194k